 Some of us—especially those who identify as the “type A” high-achieving, striving type—may find ourselves unknowingly intensifying our burnout by not sharing the load with willing partners, friends, and family members.
 It’s hard to give up control, especially when doing it all has been so gratifying in the past and such a part of what felt right and satisfying.
 You also may have entrenched the pattern if you were the parent who took parental leave.
 You’ve established patterns, what you think is the only way and may feel you really know your baby’s idiosyncrasies.
 But now it’s downright threatening to your well-being.
 Share the load.

-I know some moms who just say “I won’t let guilt into my thoughts” but for me, it’s not that easy.
+I know some parents who just say “I won’t let guilt into my thoughts” but for me, it’s not that easy. a Sophia

 Try naming the fear when it emerges.
 Say to yourself: “Ok, I’m feeling worried that I’m not good enough.”
 “I feel scared that if I don’t do this ‘perfectly,’ my child won’t have a good enough start in life.”
 The idea is not to do anything with this awareness, necessarily, but to recognize that this is what’s happening before any feelings of shame, guilt, etc. creep in and take you away from the moment.

 Consciously think about who you’re comparing yourself to.
-Is it your mom from a different era?
+Is it your mom or dad from a different era?
 Some perfect version on social media?

 Try listing out the individual tasks that you do during the especially stressful times (i.e., getting-ready-for-school time, returning from work/children’s dinner and bedtime) and decide which can be handed over.
 Be specific and have an explicit conversation with those who are able to support you—no beating around the bush or vague suggestions: “I really need you to do bath time on the nights I get home at 7.”
 “I need a minute to unwind when I come home by taking the kids for 10 minutes and letting them help you with dinner prep while I stretch in the other room.”
 Note, this isn’t really a question – ‘no’ is not an option.
 It’s just a kind way to share what you want.